New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Introduction

+In comparison, the homology-based approach to this problem has the complexity given in Thm~\ref{thm: thm4}.
 As discussed earlier, this homology-based method is effective only when $\operatorname{rank}(\partial_{r+1})$ is large.
-On the other hand, the cohomological approach does not depend on such rank, and thus performs robustly regardless of the topological structure of the complex.
+In contrast, the cohomological approach does not depend on this rank and thus performs robustly regardless of the topological structure of the complex.
 This highlights the surprising power and generality of cohomology compared to homology in this context.